Al Qaeda unit claims mortar attack that disrupted north Mali poll

 BAMAKO (Reuters) - Al Qaeda’s franchise in the Sahara has claimed a multiple mortar attack on a village in northern Mali during Sunday’s election that disrupted voting, the SITE Intelligence Group said.

 During voting militants fired 10 mortar rounds in the village of Aguelhok in the northern region of Kidal.
-One exploded about 100 meters (tards) from a polling station, causing voting to be temporarily suspended.
+One exploded about 100 meters (yards) from a polling station, causing voting to be temporarily suspended.

-In a statement picked up by SITE, Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM), an umbrella group for al Qaeda-linked militants in the Sahara, claimed credit for attacking French and U.N. mission forces in Aguelhok before the Malian elections.
+In a statement picked up by SITE, Jama’a Nusrat ul-Islam wa al-Muslimin (JNIM), an umbrella group for al Qaeda-linked militants in the Sahara, claimed credit for attacking French and U.N. mission forces in Aguelhok during the Malian elections.

 “This bombardment...in Mali is a clear message from us to France and its pawns in the country that the war between us will not end,” the statement said.

-Note: (This story has been corrected to clarify in paragraph 3 that attack took place during, not before, election)